FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Once you have walked for a couple of blocks and things seem to be going well, it’s time to walk home and carefully bring the puppy inside.
 If your adult dog appears to be aggressive or is not taking too well to the puppy, you may want to enlist the help of a professional now rather than later to help you.

-That said, the puppy must fit in with the household.
+That said, the young puppy must fit in with the household.
 Suppose you fall for a completely wrong pup for the current environment and dog you already have.
 In that case, things could be bad for everyone involved.
-For instance, a small senior dog may not be able to handle a rambunxious four-month-old German shepherd.
+For instance, a small senior dog may not be able to handle a rambunctious four-month-old German shepherd.
 Common sense is necessary here because you might find yourself in the uncomfortable situation of having to return the puppy so he can be placed in a home suitable for him.